kadmielp/kadmielp/README.md

 ### 🤖 AI/Automation Specialist | 📊 IT Project Manager | 🌍 Environmental Engineer

 Welcome!
 I'm a Project Manager with a journey from Environmental Engineering and Bioinformatics to AI-powered process automation.
-I specialize in using GenAI and low-code platforms to turn complex business challenges into elegant, automated solutions.
+I specialize in using GenAI and low-code platforms to turn complex business challenges into elegant, automated processes.
 I strongly believe that solutions are meant to be practical, efficient, and always focused on empowering people.

 ## 💡 Next Steps & Interests